phyleria/wth-write-a-thon/editions/01-chimoney/guidelines/how-to-write-a-use-case-article.md

 - What is their problem or goal?
 - Why is it hard to solve without this API?

-📌 Example:
+Example:
 > "Imagine you're building a gig economy app that pays freelance designers across multiple countries..."

-## 🔍 2.
-Introduce the API as the Solution
+## 2. Introduce the API as the solution

 Once the reader understands the problem, introduce the Chimoney API endpoint as the tool that solves it.